Last Updated on 21 February 2021 by Eric Bretscher

 The development and mass-manufacturing in recent years of large-size lithium-ion battery cells for electric vehicles and grid-tied electricity storage has made them broadly accessible.

-The very modest lithium battery I built on board the sloop Nordkyn is the best battery I have ever had.
+The very modest lithium battery I built on board the sloop Nordkyn in 2014 is the best battery I have ever had.
 It solved all capacity and charging issues.
 I haven’t run out of power once since it was commissioned.
-I never started the engine only to recharge it.
+I very rarely started the engine only to recharge it.
 I can run power tools off the inverter without running the engine and it never complains from low voltage.

 The incentives for using lithium iron phosphate (LiFePO4) batteries on board yachts are primarily long-term performance and light weight.
 If the installation is well engineered, a cost benefit will also result eventually.

 A 12V/200Ah lithium battery weighs about 23kg only and will both outperform and far outlive 400Ah of lead-acid cells